d3fc/d3fc/site/src/introduction/getting-started.md

 ## A quick chart

-If you want a quick verification that everything has installed correctly, the following code will render a cartesian chart:
+If you want a quick verification that everything has installed correctly, the following code will render a Cartesian chart:

 ```html
 {{{ getting-started-html }}}